Anti-doping in squash

 - The anti-doping rules of England Squash are available here Anti-Doping Rules.

 If you are a member of England Squash then the anti-doping rules apply to you, regardless of what level you participate at.
-You can find the UK Anti-Doping Rules here.
+You can find the UK Anti-Doping Rules here and our education implementation plan here

 Breaking the anti-doping rules can result in a ban from all sport.
 The Code outlines the Anti-Doping Rule Violations (ADRVs).
 Athletes and athlete support personnel need to make sure they are fully aware of these violations, and the consequences of breaking them.
 For more information and what this means for those individuals, click here.